pnp/pnpcore/docs/articles/contributor/readme.md

 - Optionally implements the `IDataModelGet<TModel>` interface whenever **get** functionality is needed on this model class (most of the models have this)
 - Optionally implements the `IDataModelUpdate` interface whenever **update** functionality in needed on this model class
 - Optionally implements the `IDataModelDelete` interface whenever **delete** functionality is needed on this model class
-- Optionally implements the `IQueryableDataModel` interface whenerver the model supports LINQ querying.
+- Optionally implements the `IQueryableDataModel` interface whenever the model supports LINQ querying.
 This goes hand in hand with using the `QueryableDataModelCollection` base class for the model's collection class

 The properties in the model use either basic .Net data types, enumerations, other model/collection types or so called complex types: